luyadev/luya/docs/guide/app-block-type-multiple-inputs.md

 # Multiple inputs

-Generate a expandable list with custom plugins inside each row.
+Generate a expandable list with custom nested fields and/or plugins inside each row.

-### Definition in Block
+### Definition in block

 ```php
 ['var' => 'people', 'label' => 'People', 'type' => self::TYPE_MULTIPLE_INPUTS, 'options' => [